Deasun/snAPP/README.md

 ## Features
 Find below the applications and the features provided in each.

 ### Existing Features
 #### Accounts
-* registration to create users (members) and login credentials password reset process
+* registration to create users (members) and login credentials
+* if a member forgets, or wishes to change, their passwordm, a password reset process is included which will send reset instructions to the inbox registered with the member's account
 * each member has a profile page containing some personal (and editable) information, details of their involvement in snAPP's development (what bugs they have reported or features they have requested) and their snAPP alert
 * a summary table of the most recent alerts across the snAPP network.
 Random alerts are also displayed constantly in browser view and accessible through a click.
 Member alerts cease to appear on the alert system when they expire.
 Members can amend their alerts at any time

 #### BugTickets
 * members report bugs by completing a Bug Report Form.
 Members must classify their bugs to assist the snAPP admin pinpoint and classify reported problems.